N-Endy/alx-low_level_programming/README.md

-# More Functions And Nested Loops
+# Low Level Programming

-This project shows more examples on knowledge of functions and nested loop in the C Language.
+This contains projects of various topics in the C Language.
+This projects show knowledge in the various concepts of C Language.